Made without ketchup, this recipe for sweet and tangy Homemade BBQ sauce is not only healthier than store-bought barbecue sauce, it tastes better too!

 However, you can freeze barbecue sauce and always have it on hand.
 To freeze, place cooled BBQ sauce in an airtight freezer-safe storage container or bag and store in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before using.

-- Gluten-Free BBQ Sauce: Use gluten-free Worcestershire sauce and gluten-free liquid smoke.
+- Gluten-Free BBQ Sauce: Use gluten-free Worcestershire sauce.

-- Sweeter BBQ Sauce: Add an additional tablespoon or two of honey as desired.
+- Sweeter BBQ Sauce: Add an additional tablespoon or two of honey and/or brown sugar as desired.

 - Low-Sodium BBQ Sauce: Use salt-free tomato sauce, low-sodium Worcestershire sauce, and omit the salt from the seasonings.